etherian3/check-api-app/README.md

-# Capi — Open Public API Monitoring Platform
+# C.api — Open Public API Monitoring Platform

 A fullstack monorepo that monitors the health, uptime, and latency of public APIs from the [public-api-lists](https://github.com/public-api-lists/public-api-lists) repository.